 But even big institutions often don’t get as much of the action as they would like, because the initial public offering sells only a limited number of shares.

 “Especially with a smaller IPO, nobody really gets 100 percent of their fill.
-In fact, no one gets more than 10 percent of their interest in the allocation,” says Kathleen Shelton Smith, principal at Renaissance Capital, a global IPO and investment adviser.
+In fact, no one gets more than 10 percent of their interest in the allocation,” says Kathleen Shelton Smith, principal at Renaissance Capital, a global IPO and investment advisor.

 Who gets to buy IPO stocks?

 Institutions that get to participate in the initial public offering often do a lot of business with the brokers underwriting the deal.
+That relationship puts them in prime position to access some shares in the IPO.

 “It’s stacked in favor of large asset managers, but it’s a money game and everyone is in it to make a buck and that is where [the stock] goes — it goes to the best customers of those brokers,” Lutts says.